 Onward and upward!
-We are moving full-steam ahead with our 2020-2021 school year plans.
-The current situation will hopefully continue to improve here in Barcelona, Europe and the U.S. before fall term starts.
+We are moving full-steam ahead with our 2021 school year plans.
+The current situation continues to improve here in Barcelona, Spain and Europe.
+We are confident that summer term 2021 and subsequent terms will go on as planned.
 In any case, it is fortunate that ALBA is a small program with incredibly quick and high adaptability.
 The ALBA Covid-19 safety and contingency plans are poised and ready to meet any challenges that could arise.

 The Small Group Concept

 Unlike most other Study Abroad programs, ALBA is built on the small-group principle, making it very flexible and ready for change at all times.
 With no more than 60 students per term, it is easy to get to know all of our students and keep track of their specific needs.

 We have made the pertinent adjustments to our school in order to be prepared to comfortably receive students in person once again.

 The ALBA facilities are comprised of 4,800 Sq Ft, in which we have various common areas and study rooms (), six classrooms (), four lavatories (), and two administration offices ().
 Even with all 60 students at the ALBA facilities at once (which never happens), just with the common areas and classrooms, we would have the currently suggested 27 Sq Ft of space per student, allowing us to maintain more than adequate social distancing from one person to the next.

 Additionally, ALBA students have access to Universitat Pompeu Fabra libraries and study rooms, as well as to public libraries that follow strict health measures.